julian-risch/toxic-comment-collection/README.md

 4   4  Orban in Brussels: European leaders are ignori...        []
 ```
 - Some datasets require Twitter API credentials to be downloaded.
 Enter your Twitter API credentials in a file `api_config.json` with the followoing format.
 You can store that in a directory of your choice.
 For this example, it's stored in `./src/toxic_comment_collection/api_config.json`.
+If you don't have Twitter API credentials yet, you can apply for them [here](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api).

   ```json
   {